zahhar/global_azure/hardening_rag/presentation.md

 1. Use most advanced embedding and inference models
 1. Use long, rich and detailed system prompt (it'll be cached)
 1. Start with longer chunks, enrich them with metadata, keep the context
-1. Prefer HTML tables over Markdown, and Markdow formatting over HTML
+1. Prefer HTML tables over Markdown, and Markdow formatting over plain text or HTML
 1. Don't be strict: allow LLM to say "I do not know"; allow user to say "I (dis)like it"
 1. "Junk in -> Junk out": low-quality data won't provide high-quality output